-Note: I am on-campus most days, so, if you need help outside of office hours, stop by my office or schedule an appointment.
 Course Assessment: This course has two components, lecture and lab, combined into one overall four-hour course grade.
-Your course grade will be determined by:
+Your course grade will be determined by the following:

 Lecture Exams: Lecture exams will cover material from lectures, readings, homework, and case studies.
-All exams will be 50 multiple choice questions.
+All exams will be 50 multiple-choice questions.
 You are allowed the entire class time to complete the exam.
 During the exam, all electronic devices must be secured and out of sight.
 All watches must be removed and secured out of sight.
 All hats must be removed or turned backwards.
-You must notify the instructor before the exam or no later than
+You must notify the instructor before the exam or no later than 8hrs after the missed exam.
+You must provide verification by means of official university or medical documentation.
+Failure to abide by any one of these policies will result in a zero for the missed exam without the opportunity to take a make-up.
+If the excused absence is verified, you will be allowed to take a make-up exam.
+The date, time and form of the make-up exam will be decided by the instructor.
+The Final Exam must be taken on the scheduled date as determined by the university.
+There will be no make-up for the final exam regardless of the excuse.
+If you miss the final exam due to medical or university obligations, please, contact the course coordinator (Dr. Clark).

-Assessment: Weighted (%)
+Assessment Weighted (%)

-Lecture Exams 30
+Lecture Exams 35

-Final 15

-Class Quizzes 10
+In-Class Quizzes 15

-Connect Chapter HW 10
+Connect Chapter HW 15

 Connect Case Studies 5

 Laboratory 30

 Total 100%